 The names and phone numbers of those subscribing to RAVE will never be shared with anyone else through the RAVE system.
 After a Eureka College student, staff, or faculty member graduates or moves on from Eureka College, they will be taken off of the RAVE system.
-If someone needs to subscribe, update, or seek information on RAVE, they are encouraged to contact the Student Services, Engagement, and Leadership Office, located in the Cerf Center, at (309) 467-6420.
+If someone needs to subscribe, update, or seek information on RAVE, they are encouraged to contact the Office of Student Life, located in the Cerf Center, at (309) 467-6420.